PositiveSumData/NationalOralHealthDataPortal/Surveillance_and_Tools/Healthy_People_2020/README.md

 Three files were generated based on data pulled from the HP2020 website:

 * **HP2020_objectives.csv**.
 Each row is a unique objective.
 Columns describe details about each objective, the baseline, and the target.
+An abbrevaited objective name column was created to make it easier to present in the Tableau dashboards.

 * **HP2020_data.csv**.
 Each row is a unique objective-year.
 For every year of data on a given objective, there is a separate row; objectives with multiple progress years tracked on the HP2020 website will appear on many rows in this file.